 - Pour the filling over the crust and bake until the topping is golden brown and set about 25-35 minutes.

 These Pecan Pie Bars first appeared on FFF on November 27, 2013.
-I’ve updated the pictures in this post, you can see the original photo below.
+I’ve updated the pictures in this post.